astrovm/hosty/README.md

 Just run:

-`$ curl -L git.io/hosty | sh`
+`$ curl -L git.io/hosty | sudo sh`

 The installer will ask you if you want to always run the latest version of hosty code, to achieve this, code updates are downloaded from this repository in each execution.
 A verification mechanism is included, hosty will make sure automatically that the updates are signed by me.

 Still, you may not like to trust me, you can also install hosty without automatic code updates and manually check if updates are available.

-You will also be asked if you want to automatically run hosty every so often to update your hosts file with latest domains list.
+You will also be asked if you want to automatically run hosty to update your hosts file with the latest domains list.

 ## Run hosty